snapADDY/snapaddy-mapping-doc/_posts/2020-11-08-variables.md

   {{ createdBy }}
 </td>
 <td style="max-width: 100px;padding-bottom: 0px;">
-  returns the e-mail address of the user signed in to the grabber e.g. "r.hahn@snapaddy.com"
+  returns the e-mail address of the user signed in to the DataQuality e.g. "r.hahn@snapaddy.com"
 </td>
 </tr>